return42/sphkerneldoc/linux_src_doc/arch/arm64/kvm/guest_c.rst

 Description
 -----------

-We do core registers right here, then we apppend system regs.
+We do core registers right here, then we append system regs.

 .. _`kvm_arch_vcpu_ioctl_set_guest_debug`: